Amamah-QM/report/another-page-3.md

 In my third week, I was tasked with creating a prototype exhibition catalogue for Lusail Museum's *Tales of a Connected World* collection.
 I was asked to use Quire, a multiplatform publishing tool released in 2022.
 Quire provided the infrastructure of the catalogue, which had to be edited using a text editor; the content was obtained from Lusail Museum's website.

 The final version can be found [here](https://amamah-qm.github.io/exhibition-catalogue/).
-However, due to reasons unknown, the website did not deploy with any of the styling that is available on the local server.
+However, due to reasons unknown, the website did not deploy correctly: it has none of the styling that is available on the local server and only the first page deployed correctly.
 As such, I've included some screenshots below, and through the rest of this post, of what the catalogue looks like locally.

 ![Front Page](/assets/images/frontpg.jpg)

 ![Contents Page](/assets/images/contents.jpg)

 ![Catalogue](/assets/images/cat.jpg)

+Additionally, I built a pdf version of the catalogue as part of the task.
+The creation of the pdf was successful; it displayed every page.
+However, it showed only two out of the 15 images in the whole catalogue and is styled only on some pages.

 I started the task on day 3; the first day was spent exploring AI tools (details below), and the second day was devoted to a tour of the 3-2-1 Qatar Olympics and Sports Museum, to explore different forms of multimedia and the varied ways in which the public can interact with them.